How to Prepare for a Group Interview

 Group Interview Questions

-Depending on the type of group interview, there can be made a separation in questions you can expect.
+Depending on the type of group interview, there can be a separation in questions you can expect.
 There are the general questions that you can expect and the questions that might be asked to the group after the group exercise part of the interview.

 General Group Interview Questions